cqse/teamscale-polarion-plugin/com.teamscale.polarion.plugin/README.md

 **Dealing with work item links:** Work Item links deserve some special attention.
 [Links can be configured](https://docs.plm.automation.siemens.com/content/polarion/20/help/en_US/user_and_administration_help/administrators_guide/configure_work_items/configure_work_item_linking.html) in different ways in diffent projects.
 Therefore, user facing link names may differ from project to project.
 Also, in Polarion, links are bi-directional.
 So if A links B, B also links A. For instance, for the parent-child link, if A _has-parent_ B, B _is-parent-of_ A. Note the _forward_ and _backward_ link names are different even though they are the same _link role_.
 Therefore, Polarion will tight different user-facing link names under the same link role id (in this example the link role id is _parent_).
 The plugin will always refer to links by its id.
 Therefore, in the json output the plugin generates, A would contain a link identified as _parent_ and so would B (even thouth in the Polarion document and work item UIs, they would display as _has-parent_ or _is-parent-of_).

 **Work item link changes:** Polarion does not generate a change/field diff for the opposite end of the link (the backward link).
 Still, this an interesting information to clients, so they can act upon link changes (since both ends are interfeered).
 Therefore, the plugin creates those field diffs for the backward links on top of what Polarion returns as changes for the forward links.
-In the example above, Polarion returns a field diff representing A links B (using the _parent_ link role), besides creating a change that represent that link from A to B, the plugin also creates a change (on the json output only, not in Polarion database) to represent a work item change in B (as B also links A via the _parent_ role).
+In the example above, Polarion returns a field diff representing A links B (using the _parent_ link role), besides creating a change that represents that link from A to B, the plugin also creates a change (on the json output only, not in Polarion database) to represent a work item change in B (as B also links A via the _parent_ role).

 **Items moved to the recycle bin (soft deletion):** In Polarion, users can soft delete items by moving them to the [recycle bin](https://docs.plm.automation.siemens.com/content/polarion/19.3/help/en_US/user_and_administration_help/user_guide/work_with_documents/work_items_in_documents/work_item_recycle_bin.html).
 These items do not show up in documents (only if you open the recycle bin UI) but they're still valid items when we query the work item table in Polarion database (and consequently they're still related to the document in the database).
 As of now, the plugin only detects work item deletion if items are in the recycle bin.
 For [hard deletions](https://docs.plm.automation.siemens.com/content/polarion/20/help/en_US/user_and_administration_help/user_guide/work_items/work_item_actions/delete_work_items.html), the plugin is not currently able to detectem them.
 See next.